christopheryoung/chrisyoung/site/reading/computational-stemmatology.markdown

 As the book's title suggests, its emphasis is on phylogenetic *networks* as opposed to simply *trees*, which should make it of special interest of stemmatologists.

+And speaking of phylogenetic networks, don't miss [The Genealogical World of Phylogenetic Networks](http://phylonetworks.blogspot.com/), a blog that is chock full of references and interesting posts.

 A random selection of papers I've come across follows, to be structured and commented on
 later: